In Nov. 2023, Emily Fisher took time off from teaching to go on an educational trip to Europe and learn about antisemitism.

 “Jewish spaces have always been a little complicated for me,” she said, citing her more introverted personality.
 “I come from a big, loud Jewish family – it’s very easy to just sit and relax.
 Jewish spaces are big and loud, so it’s easy to be passive in those spaces.”

-The trip had been Fisher’s first Jewish experience outside of something like high holiday services.
+The trip had been Fisher’s first Jewish experience as an adult outside of something like high holiday services.

 “I’m in a comfortable stage of my life, and I’m starting to think about community more,” she said.
 “It was just kind of a personal reflection, looking at my life, looking at my choices, and wondering about the future all at once.”